 - Rectifiers are used in electric welding to provide polarized voltage

-- Half wave rectifiers are used as mosquito repellent
+- Half-wave rectifiers are used as a mosquito repellent

 - Rectifiers are used in modulation, demodulation and voltage multipliers